Low blood sodium is a condition in which the sodium level in the blood is lower than normal. The medical name of this

 Sodium is found mostly in the body fluids outside the cells.
 Sodium is an electrolyte (mineral).
 It is very important for maintaining blood pressure.
 Sodium is also needed for nerves, muscles, and other body tissues to work properly.

 When the amount of sodium in fluids outside cells drops below normal, water moves into the cells to balance the levels.
 This causes the cells to swell with too much water.
 Brain cells are especially sensitive to swelling, and this causes many of the symptoms of low sodium.

-With low sodium level (hyponatremia), the imbalance of water to sodium is caused by one of three conditions:
+With low blood sodium (hyponatremia), the imbalance of water to sodium is caused by one of three conditions:

 - Euvolemic hyponatremia -- total body water increases, but the body's sodium content stays the same